D7460N/D7460N.dev/ADD.md

   * Keyboard preferences?
   * Mouse preferences?
   * Roomy or condensed content preferences?
-  * Do end-users like useful/helpful micro-transation animations or no animations?
+  * Do end-users like useful/helpful micro-transaction animations or no animations?

 <!-- <img src="/assets/images/ux3d.svg#gh-dark-mode-only" alt="UX is where accessibility and usability come together." width="600" title="UX is where accessibility and usability come together." />
 <img src="/assets/images/ux3d.svg#gh-light-mode-only" alt="UX is where accessibility and usability come together." width="600" title="UX is where accessibility and usability come together." /> -->